 Without going any further, the nuns of monasteries still prepare the traditional convent sweets, which are often marketed in their monasteries with centuries-old recipes that retain their popularity.

-1. Bread from Cádiz
+1. Bread from Cadiz

-It is a kind of marzipan roll filled with candied fruit.
+This is a kind of marzipan roll filled with candied fruit.
 It is also known as turrón de Cádiz.

-2. Mostachón de Utrera
+2. Mostachón of Utrera

 Made with sugar, cinnamon, egg, honey and flour, it is perfect for dipping in cocoa or coffee.

-3. Pulley
+3. Poleá

 4. Torrijas

-5. Fried Orange Doughnuts
+5. Fried Orange Rolls

 6. Chocolate wedges

-Another fantastic option for those who want to try one of the most popular without leaving Seville the Croisanteria Leos is a large and for only 2 €.
+Another fantastic option for those who want to try one of the most popular without leaving Seville, large and for only 2 € is Croisantería Leos.

 7. Pestiño

-The Inception of the pestiño dates back to the 16th century approximately, where there is a first literary reference in La lozana andaluza ( 1528) by Francisco Delicado.
-The pestiño is related to the Moroccan shebbakiyya, suggesting a possible common origin, perhaps Andalusian.
+The origin of the pestiño dates back to the sixteenth century approximately, where we have a first literary reference in La lozana andaluza ( 1528) by Francisco Delicado.

-The pestiño, however, is usually prepared for Christmas or Easter while shebbakiyya or chebakia is consumed during the month of Ramadan.
-Few presentations are missing to extol this fried flour dough sweet accompanied by sugar or honey.
+However, the pestiño is usually prepared for Christmas or Easter while the shebbakiyya or chebakia is consumed during the month of Ramadan.

-8. Los Gañotes
+8. The Gañotes

-They are a traditional sweet of the villages of the Sierra de Grazalema although its origin is located in Ubrique.
-It is consumed especially during Holy Week and is made with eggs, cinnamon, sugar, lemon zest, olive oil and sesame seeds.
+They are a traditional sweet of the villages of the Sierra de Grazalema, although its origin is in Ubrique.

 9. Crazy cake